entando/entando-docs/vuepress/docs/next/tutorials/solution/install-standard-demo.md

 ### Microservices

-The Standard Banking Demo includes two microservices (service paths: `/banking` and `/customer`) to help generate the data shown by its MFEs.
+Two microservices (service paths: `/banking` and `/customer`) generate the data displayed by the Standard Banking Demo MFEs.
 Both implementations leverage the Entando Operator to automate the deployment and linking of a microservice to an Entando Application.

-The data for the microservices are created with Liquibase to demonstrate how to use the Entando Operator, Liquibase, and Spring Boot to automatically provision data.
-The demo data is available in the [source code](#source-code) for the microservices.
+The data for the microservices demonstrate how to use the Entando Operator, Liquibase, and Spring Boot to automatically provision data.
+The demo data is available in the microservice [source code](https://github.com/entando-samples/standard-demo).

 ### Static Widgets